 Prepare for a shopping trip at any of these stores with the following tips:

-- Have some ideas in mind before you go.
-Before you head out to shop in-store, spend a minute thinking about what you like or dislike about your mattress, what your primary sleep position is, and if you have any special needs.
-Take a peek online at the different brands available in the store you’re going to so you have a place to start when you walk through the door.
+- Have some ideas in mind before walking in.
+Before heading out to shop in-store, spend a minute thinking about what you like or dislike about your mattress, sleeping position, and special needs.
+Take a peek online at the different brands available in the store you’re going to so you have a place to start when walking through the door.

-- Lie on any mattress you’re considering.
+- Lie on the mattress.
 Do not purchase a mattress you haven’t laid down on in the store.
 Wear comfortable clothing, and tell the salesperson that you need some time.
 Aim for five to 10 minutes on the bed in the position you typically sleep in.
 While it’s not a lot of time, a Consumer Reports evaluation found that “panelists who took beds home for a month-long trial rarely changed the opinion they formed after the first night.”

-- Confirm the return policy and warranty details while you’re there.
-Since you have a salesperson working with you, make sure to ask if they offer a trial period or what their return policy might be.
-For example, is there a restocking fee if you change your mind?
+- Confirm the return policy and warranty details while in the store.
+Since there is a salesperson right there, make sure to ask if they offer a trial period or what their return policy might be.
+For example, is there a restocking fee?
 Ask how long the warranty is and what the details might be.
 (Check our Warranty section for information regarding what questions to ask.)

 - Plan to negotiate.
-Some stores may be willing to work with you on the price of the mattress.
+Some stores may be willing to negotiate the price of the mattress.
 Specialty chains typically have big markups and can bring the price down pretty significantly if you haggle.
 If you’re also considering a foundation or box spring, you can try to work that into the deal along with any potential restocking fees.
 It’s also worth asking if the company offers any price match guarantees (although it can be hard to comparison shop between bigger chains).

-Why Comparison Shopping Between (Some) Retailers Can Be So Difficult, And Why You Should Negotiate The Price
+Why Comparison Shopping Between (Some) Retailers Can Be So Difficult, and Why Negotiating Is So Important

-If there is a specific model you want that has gone on sale before, remember the price and the date (have some proof, such as a screenshot or a flyer, if you can) and bring it in ready to discuss.
-You can always chat with customer service representatives online to see if they are willing to share any promotions or deals with you.
+If there is a specific model that has gone on sale before, remember the price and the date (have some proof, such as a screenshot or a flyer, if you can) and bring it in ready to discuss.
+It is also possible to chat with customer service representatives online to see if they are willing to share any promotions or deals.
 Signing up for newsletters sometimes results in discounts as well.

 Some retailers will guarantee a best price or price match from another store.
 The tricky part here is that mattress retailers are notorious for making it hard to compare mattresses.